EF(X) Orientations: A Parameterized Complexity Perspective

 \begin{proof} The {\TOO} problem asks, given a simple graph $G=(V,E)$ with a valuation function $v \colon E \to \mathbb{N}$ and a capacity function $c \colon V \to \mathbb{N}$, whether there exists an orientation $O = \{X_i\}_{i \in V}$ of $E$ such that for all $u \in V$ it holds that $v(X_u)=c$.

-It is known that {\TOO} is W[1]-hard parameterized by vertex cover, XNLP-hard by pathwidth, and XALP-hard by treewidth, even when all values are given in unary~\cite{wg/BodlaenderCW22,bodlaender2024xalp}.
+It is known that {\TOO} is W[1]-hard parameterized by vertex cover, XNLP-hard by pathwidth, and XALP-hard by treewidth, even when all values are given in unary~\cite{wg/BodlaenderCW22,dam/BodlaenderS26}.
 Furthermore, in~\cite[Theorem~6.4]{arxiv/BodlaenderCW22} (the full version of~\cite{wg/BodlaenderCW22}), the authors give a reduction from {\UBP} to {\TOO} such that, in the produced instance, the vertex cover number equals the number of bins, and all weights are encoded in unary.
-It is well-known that {\UBP} admits no algorithm running in time $n^{o(k/\log k)}$ under the ETH, where $k$ denotes the number of bins~\cite{jcss/JansenKMS13}, thus resulting in a $n^{o(\vc/\log \vc)}$ ETH lower bound for {\TOO} with unary weights, where $\vc$ denotes the vertex cover number of the resulting graph.
+It was recently shown that {\UBP} admits no algorithm running in time $n^{o(k)}$ under the ETH, where $k$ denotes the number of bins~\cite{bringmann2026tightsethbasedlowerbounds}, improving upon a previous lower bound of $n^{o(k/\log k)}$~\cite{jcss/JansenKMS13}; consequently, this results in a $n^{o(\vc)}$ ETH lower bound for {\TOO} with unary weights, where $\vc$ denotes the vertex cover number of the resulting graph.

 We present a reduction from {\TOO}.
 Let $\mathcal{I} = (G,v,c)$ denote an instance of said problem.
 Assume without loss of generality that for all $\{u,v\} \in E$ it holds that $v(\{u,v\}) \le \min\{c(u),c(v)\}$, as otherwise either this is trivially a No instance, or the orientation of said edge would be forced and we could remove it by updating the capacity of its endpoints and obtain an equivalent instance.
 Furthermore, we assume that